schectma/vuln-bank-467_W26/DOCS/RATE_LIMITING.md

 ## Reset Password Rate Limiting (Mitigation/Hardened)

 1) Confirm app is in hardened state (check toggle on homepage, cycle at least once).
-2) Select Login, then navigate to "Forgot Password?
-Reset here" and select.
+2) Select Login, then click "Forgot Password?
+Reset here".
 3) Enter account username and proceed.
 4) The reset PIN appears.
 Copy this 4-digit PIN and select "Continue to Reset Password"
 5) Enter the username, a new password, and an incorrect pin, at least 5 times.